MicrosoftDocs/quantum-docs-pr.nl-NL/articles/overview/what-is-qsharp-and-qdk.md

 ### <a name="run-programs-in-simulators"></a>Programma's uitvoeren in simulators

-Voer uw kwantumprogramma's uit in een volledige kwantumsimulator, een Toffoli-simulator met beperkt bereik of test uw Q#-code in verschillende resource-estimators.
+Voer uw kwantumprogramma's uit in een volledige kwantumsimulator, een Toffoli-simulator met beperkt bereik of test uw Q#-code in verschillende resourceschattingen.

 ## <a name="where-can-i-learn-more"></a>Waar vind ik meer informatie?